Samylay/obsidian/Notes.md

  Urge surfinf : Urge surfing is a mindfulness technique that helps individuals manage cravings by observing and accepting their urges without acting on them.
 It involves recognizing urges as temporary sensations that rise and fall, allowing a person to gain control and reduce impulsive behaviors. what

+customer first approach, what i need is to figure out what the productivity scene wants and if my AI calendar (alternative to Motionapp) would be interesting to them and if so how much they'd be willing to pay for it, i should likely post this in reddit to get the idea validated